-A few ways to recover from trauma bonding, recovery from the addiction from narcissistic abuse is like weaning yourself off a drug.
-You will go through withdrawals, you know they are destroying you, you know you’re better off without them.
+A few methods to help recover from trauma bonding, recovery from the addiction from narcissistic abuse is like weaning yourself off a drug.
+You will go through withdrawals.
+You know they are destroying you.
+You know you’re better off without them.
 Yet, it doesn’t feel that way to start, You know you need to stay out, but it’s so hard.

-When you think about the narcissist, you hope they’ll change to who you first met.
-Or when they are treating you right.
+When you think about the narcissist, you might live in hope they’ll change to who you first met, the person they sold themselves to be.
+Or the person when they are treating you right.
 Then when they come for the hoover, they’ll convince you that they have changed.
-Then you end up going back, to cycle back around to the end of the relationship again.
+Then you end up going back for it all to cycle back around to the end of the relationship again.

-If at all possible get as far away as you possibly can, do not let them know where you are, no contact what so ever, grey rock if you have children, build and stick with solid boundaries, only communicate about the children when you have to, say your point once and only once, then leave it, no matter what they send your way.
-Do not let your boundaries slip as you’ll just allow them to manipulate you further, you’ve probably done this a few times if you’re doing grey rock, don’t worry about it, we’ve all been there, and we’ve all let them slip, it is incredibly hard to treat someone that way, just keep going until it sticks, you’ll soon realise you’re doing it for the right reasons, and it helps so much.
+If at all possible get as far away as you possibly can, do not let them know where you are, no contact whatsoever, grey rock if you have children, build and stick with solid boundaries, only communicate about the children when you have to, say your point once and only once, then leave it, no matter what they send your way.
+Do not let your boundaries slip, as you’ll just allow them to manipulate you further.
+You’ve probably done this a few times if you’re doing grey rock, don’t worry about it, most of us have been there, and we’ve all let them slip.
+It is incredibly hard to treat someone that way.
+Just keep going until it sticks, you’ll soon realise you’re doing it for the right reasons, and it helps so much.

 Get rid of photos, clothing, anything they gave you or that they left behind, lose the memories of visual reminders.

 Keep any messages or emails you might need as evidence if they take you to court over children.